JiscMonitor/monitor-uk/docs/INSTALL.md

 ## Startup

-Ensure that Elasticsearch is running, the ```local.cfg``` points to the correct location, and your virtualenv is active.
+Ensure that ElasticSearch is running, the ```local.cfg``` points to the correct location, and your virtualenv is active.

 Start the web app with: